 Silence (Tarpaper Totem)

-My father, Mas Funo, identifies the American concentration camps as the single most defining event of his life.
+My father identifies the American concentration camps as the single most defining event of his life.

-Silence is an overarching theme in the history of the incarceration: in many families, the Japanese language is shamed out of us so fast that in a single generation children can no longer communicate with their own parents; silence means compliance; silence means loyalty; and in the aftermath of the concentration camps, silence means survival at first, then suffocation.
+In many families, the Japanese language is shamed out of us so fast that in a single generation children can no longer communicate with their own parents.
+Silence is assimilation.
+Silence is the model minority shuffle.
+This is a history of untold stories, unuttered sentiments.

-Most significant, silence allows the American concentration camps to happen in the first place when the majority of Americans say nothing.
+Most significant, silence allows the American concentration camps to happen in the first place when the majority of Americans fall mute as their democracy fails.